+- · banking and financial institution services;

 - postal services;

 - the rail industry;

-- · commercial vessels;
+- commercial vessels;

-- the aviation industry;
+- · the aviation industry;

 - power and gas installations;

 - · radio and television broadcasting;

-- the war material industry; and
+- · the war material industry; and

 - the lotteries and gambling industry.

 Scope of application

 Outline the scope of application of these laws, including what kinds of investments or transactions are caught.
 Are minority interests caught?
 Are there specific sectors over which the authorities have a power to oversee and prevent foreign investment or sectors that are the subject of special scrutiny?